Your Ultimate Guide to Planning & Hosting Virtual Events

 Hardwire your internet connection

 This will help you avoid any tech issues with an unstable wifi connection, which can affect audio quality and the overall attendee experience.
-Encourage presenters to do the same.
+Encourage virtual presenters to do the same.

 Minimize background noise